vdbrink/vdbrink.github.io/projects/bin_day_led_strip_reminder.md

 <img style="float: right;margin-left:20px" src="../homeassistant/images_afvalbeheer/kliko.jpg" height="150px" alt="Kliko">

-I was looking for a way to reminder me about the waste collection schedule.
+I was looking for a way to remind me about the waste collection schedule.
 We have four trash bins and every bin has different recurring schedules.
 With bank holidays it also changes to another day.
 A single notification was not enough, it can easily be swiped away.
 So I was looking for another nice subtle automation.